 Now, follow this sample answer below and try to read every sentence separately and slowly.

 To make your practice more accurate, take a notebook and write down the whole sample answer and mark important points and words.
-Take help from dictionary to learn the meanings of the keywords.
+Take help from a dictionary to learn the meanings of the keywords.
 Every time you write a sentence from the sample answer, match it with the picture.
 Thus, you can improve your writing skills.

-The chart displays that there was an evidence of a steady boost in the percentage of females who regularly worked out.
+The chart displays that there was evidence of a steady boost in the percentage of females who regularly worked out.
 Here, 52.8% of men from 15 to 24 exercised daily which was nearly 5% higher than women from that age group.
-However, the scenario remained quite opposite in all other age groups.
+However, the scenario remained quite the opposite in all other age groups.

 Physical activity was more trendy among women in the 25 to 34 age group (48.9%) while males did around 6% less activity than their female counterparts.
-This dominance of women was more prevailing in age groups like 35 to 44, where 13% more women did physical activity, in 45 to 44, where women overshadowed men by 10% approximately, and in 55 to 64, where the difference was about 8%.
+This dominance of women was more prevalent in age groups like 35 to 44, where 13% more women did workouts, in 45 to 44, where women overshadowed men by 10% approximately, and in 55 to 64, where the difference was about 8%.
 In the age group 65 and over, this difference was much less, where only 0.4% more females did the activity than males.

 To get better marks in IELTS writing, you must develop your ability to write simple, compound, and complex sentences.
 Try to follow a good international grammar book where you can do some practice on these items.